jasonyu1996/anvil/README.md

     It thus allows the designer to retain low-level control and is suitable for general purposes.

+The motivation and design are discussed and evaluated in greater depth in the [research paper](https://arxiv.org/abs/2503.19447).

 ### Status

 Currently, AnvilHDL is _experimental._